siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_network.cc:mtapi_network_c_plugin_initialize}

 This will set up a listening socket on the localhost interface (127.0.0.1) at port 12345.
-The socket will allow a maximum of 5 connections and have a maximum transfer buffer size of `kElements * 4 * 3 + 32`.
-This buffer size needs to be big enough to fit at least the argument and result buffer sizes at once.
-The example uses 3 vectors of `kElements` floats using `kElements * sizeof(float) * 3` bytes.
+The socket will allow a maximum of five connections and has a maximum transfer buffer size of `kElements * 4 * 3 + 32`.
+This buffer size needs to be large enough to fit at least the argument and result buffer sizes at once.
+The example uses three vectors of `kElements` floats using `kElements * sizeof(float) * 3` bytes.

 Since the example connects to itself on localhost, the “remote” action needs to be registered with the `NETWORK_REMOTE_JOB`:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_network.cc:mtapi_network_c_remote_action_create}

-After that, the local network action is created, that maps `NETWORK_LOCAL_JOB` to `NETWORK_REMOTE_JOB` through the network:
+After that, the local network action is created that maps `NETWORK_LOCAL_JOB` to `NETWORK_REMOTE_JOB` through the network:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_network.cc:mtapi_network_c_local_action_create}

 Now, `NETWORK_LOCAL_JOB` can be used to execute tasks by simply calling `mtapi_task_start()`.
 Their parameters will be transmitted through a socket connection and are consumed by the network plugin worker thread.
 The thread will start a task using the `NETWORK_REMOTE_JOB`.
 When this task is finished, the results will be collected and sent back through the network.
-Again the network plugin thread will receive the results, provide them to the `NETWORK_LOCAL_JOB` task and mark that task as finished.
+Again, the network plugin thread will receive the results, provide them to the `NETWORK_LOCAL_JOB` task and mark that task as finished.

 When all work is done, the plugin needs to be finalized.
 This will stop the plugin worker thread and close the sockets:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_network.cc:mtapi_network_c_plugin_finalize}

-Then the node may be finalized by calling `mtapi_finalize()`.
+After that, the node may be finalized by calling `mtapi_finalize()`.

 #### OpenCL

-The MTAPI OpenCL plugin allows the user to incorporate the computational power of an OpenCL accelerator, if one is available in the system.
+The MTAPI OpenCL plugin allows the user to leverage the computational power of an OpenCL accelerator, if one is available in the system.

-The vector addition example from the network plugin is used again.
+Let us reuse the vector addition example from the network plugin.
 However, the action function is an OpenCL kernel now:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_opencl.cc:mtapi_opencl_c_kernel}